-General Studies/Critical Thinking Offers normally exclude General Studies at A or AS level.
-Critical Thinking is normally acceptable to AS level only.
+General Studies/Critical Thinking Offers normally exclude General Studies and Critical Thinking.

 Taking a gap year Applications for deferred entry welcomed.

 Interviews Normally only applicants returning to study are interviewed.

 Departmental Open Days Applicants offered conditional or unconditional places will be invited to attend a Departmental Open Day, normally held on a Wednesday in late February, mid-March and early May.

 What careers can a Warwick degree in Law and Sociology lead to?

 A law degree provides a solid foundation for careers in many fields.
 Our graduates are much in demand by national and global employers in law firms, finance, education, communication, large and small companies, international organisations, non-governmental organisations and the civil service.
 Some graduates go on to pursue further academic degrees in the UK or abroad.

 Dr Cath Lambert